UrbsLab/STREAMLINE/README.md

 - Regression metrics such as explained variance, Pearson correlation, MAE, MSE, median absolute error, and max error
 - Actual-versus-predicted and residual diagnostics
 - Replication and reporting flows adapted for regression outputs
+- Phase 7 ensembles are currently classification-only; regression runs should proceed from Phase 6 directly to Phase 8.

 ## Repository Layout